clairenjoki2022-hue/Excel-project-on-healthcare/README.md

 -Presenting insights that can support strategic decisions like optimizing doctor allocation, understanding patient load by age, and identifying cost-heavy treatments.

+# Collaboration
-Collaboration: Completed as part of a group project, where each member contributed to different stages of cleaning, analysis, and presentation.
+Completed as part of a group project, where each member contributed to different stages of cleaning, analysis, and presentation.
 Download to view the Excel and Powerpoint files

-About
-Team-based Excel project analyzing healthcare data.
-I contributed to cleaning and organizing datasets, applying formulas (IF, VLOOKUP, statistical, date), and creating PivotTables and charts to visualize treatment costs, diagnoses, and demographic trends for better insights and decision-making.